alexeygrigorev/mlwiki.org/index.php/Statistical_Power.md

 ---
-title: "Statistical Power"
 layout: default
 permalink: /index.php/Statistical_Power
+tags:
+- statistical-tests
+- statistics
+title: Statistical Power
 ---

-# Statistical Power

 ## Statistical Power
 How to detect a false $H_0$?
 - ''The power of a test'' is the probability of making a correct decision (by rejecting the $H_0$) when the $H_0$ is false.